51x/EveryCon/README.md

 The connection core could be a simple point, continuing with two, three..etc.
 With four there is possibility for 3D already.

-Pre-Alpha version, 0.27
+Pre-Alpha version, 0.28

-Specs v0.22
+Specs v0.23
 =======

+Target specifications for alpha server side code
+  - zsh
+  - txt bd
+  - possibility to store files

-Target specifications for client side code
+Target specifications for client side web code
   - HTML5
   - CSS
   - JavaScript, canvas maybe (but avoid if possible)

-Target specifications for test server side code / db
+Target specifications for web server side code / db
   - Python
   - Flask
-  - sqlite3
+  - sqlite3 / only for cache

 Notes and to do